Mayor and Council

 Members of the public who wish to make presentations to Council on their own behalf or on behalf of special interest groups or organizations are called "Community Delegations."
 Centre Wellington Council welcomes and encourages members of the public to comment on matters of interest to them.

-Before you decide to appear before Council or a Committee, you are encouraged to discuss your concerns with Township staff.
-If your issue cannot be resolved, staff will assist you with the process of registering as a delegation.
+Before you decide to appear before Council, you are encouraged to discuss your concerns with Township staff.
+If your issue cannot be resolved, staff will assist you with the process of registering as a community delegation.

-If you are interested in addressing Council or Committee of the Whole as a delegation, please submit a Community Delegation Form.
-Staff in Legislative Services will review your request and schedule a date and time for the presentation.
+If you are interested in addressing Council, please submit a Community Delegation Form.
+Should you wish to fill out a paper form you may submit in person to Legislative Services.
+Staff will review your request and schedule a date and time for the presentation.
 The completed Community Delegation Form will become part of the agenda and all of the information contained in the form, including names, will be available to the public through the meeting agenda.

-For more information please review the Community Delegations Report or Council's Procedure By-law.
+For more information please review the Community Delegations Report of Council's Procedure By-law.

 My business career as a Landscape Architect has provided me the opportunity to design communities and build parks, streetscapes, trail networks, open spaces, commercial and residential landscape developments, restaurants, golf courses and music festivals.
 I have also been involved in climate mitigation projects.
 My political and business resume demonstrates leadership, team building and vision.
 I am excited to work with our new council to accomplish common goals, and engage in meaningful dialogue, making informed decisions that support our community.